mirovarga/bl/README.md

 #### `/posts/{key}`

 `GET /posts/{key}` returns the post with the `key`.

-> Multiple posts are sorted from newest to oldest.

 > To see the API in action, you can use my blog's API server running at `https://mirovarga.com/api`.